connormcd/plugzilla/README.md

 PL/SQL procedure successfully completed.
 ```

 Note that this does not "return" the pluggable to the pool of available pluggables, because that database could contain changes which means it will have diverged from its initial seed.
 It is completely dropped and the space freed up.
 It is 'preclone' alone that keeps a preallocation of pluggables available.
 Because the numeric suffix continues to rise, there is a cap of 99999 pluggables that could be created.
-If you're application is not deployed by then, you've got bigger issues to worry about :-)
+If your application is not deployed by then, you've got bigger issues to worry about :-)

 At any time, the table contains the state of plugzilla.
 After the above operations, it would look like this: